rogelioamancisidor/cmmd/README.md

 	}

 ## Requirements
-The code for CMMD in the paper are developed in Theano.
+The code for CMMD in the paper is developed in Theano.
 We suggest to run the code using `Docker`.
-Run the command `docker pull rogelioandrade/theano_setup:v4` to pull an image with all dependencies into your local machine or to run the code in a cluster, e.g. using `AKS`.
+Run the command `docker pull rogelioandrade/theano_setup:v4` to pull an image with all dependencies into your local machine or to run the code in a cluster.

-The structure of the project should look like this:
+Run `mkdir output data`, so the structure of the project look like this:

 ```
 cmmd